Chaos with Ed Miliband: Media commentary

 Writing for Politico in 2018, Paul Dallison listed the tweet as one of seven "tweets to regret".
-Dan Milmo, writing in The Guardian, listed the tweet as one of the "greatest hits in Twitter's history" in 2022.
-Milmo described the tweet as "half-right in that it predicted bedlam.
+Dan Milmo of The Guardian listed it as one of the "greatest hits in Twitter's history" in 2022, describing it as "half-right in that it predicted bedlam.
 But under Cameron's leadership instead.
 He won, called the European Union referendum and things have been far from stable since.
 It is now regularly retweeted when the Tories, and the UK, are going through yet another crisis."